 Your annual meeting defines your culture.

 Well, not ALL of your culture, but part of it.
-Remember, your culture is the collection of words, actions, thoughts, and “stuff” that clarifies and reinforces what is truly valued inside your organization.
-So how you run your annual meeting can have some important implications about what is valued, yet we often don’t make decisions with that in mind.
-That means you’re shaping your culture WITHOUT intention, and that can be a problem.
-As you look at your annual meeting, think about these issues:
+Remember, your culture is the collection of words, actions, thoughts, and “stuff” that clarifies and reinforces what is truly valued inside your organization, so how you run your annual meeting can have some important implications about what is valued, yet we often don’t make decisions with that in mind.
+That means you’re shaping your culture without intention, and that can be a problem.
+As you consider and create your annual meeting, think about these issues: